Pediatric Hypoplastic Left Heart Syndrome (HLHS)

 What are the signs and symptoms of Pediatric Hypoplastic Left Heart Syndrome (HLHS)?

-- Heavy or rapid breathing
+- Heavy, rapid breathing

-- Rapid heart rate
+- Fast heart rate

 - Cold feet

-- Weak pulse in the feet (diminished pulsing)
+- Weak pulse throughout the body

 How is Pediatric Hypoplastic Left Heart Syndrome (HLHS) diagnosed?